NBISweden/theherdbook/README.md

 copy or rename the default `.env` files found in the `.docker` folder so there are files without the `.default` suffix.

-Remember to update your secrets before going in production.
+Remember to update your secrets before going into production.

 The following files should exist: